-Executive Summary and Statement of Reasons
+Executive Summary

-This Application (A539) seeks the establishment of Maximum Residue Limits (MRLs) for pig meat and offal, for the antibiotic avilamycin into the Australia New Zealand Food Standards Code (the Code).
-It is an application from the Australian Pesticides and Veterinary Medicines Authority (APVMA) to update the Code in order to reflect the current registration status of agricultural and veterinary chemicals in use in Australia.
+This Application (A550) seeks to vary the Maximum Residue Limits (MRLs) for poultry meat and poultry offal, for the antibiotic sulphaquinoxaline in Standard 1.4.2 of the Australia New Zealand Food Standards Code (the Code).
+It is an Application from the Australian Pesticides and Veterinary Medicines Authority (APVMA) to update the Code in order to reflect the current registration status of sulphaquinoxaline in use in Australia.

-The Agreement between the Commonwealth of Australia and the Government of New Zealand to establish a system for the development of joint food standards (the Treaty), excluded MRLs for agricultural and veterinary chemicals in food from the joint Australia New Zealand food standards setting system.
+The Agreement between the Government of Australia and the Government of New Zealand to establish a system for the development of joint food standards (the Treaty), excluded MRLs for agricultural and veterinary chemicals in food from the joint Australia New Zealand food standards setting system.
 Australia and New Zealand independently and separately develop MRLs for agricultural and veterinary chemicals in food.

-The chronic dietary exposure assessment indicates that the residues associated with the proposed MRLs for avilamycin for pig meat and offal do not represent an unacceptable risk to public health and safety.
+The chronic dietary exposure assessment indicates that the residues associated with the proposed MRLs for sulphaquinoxaline for poultry meat and poultry offal do not represent an unacceptable risk to public health and safety.

 FSANZ made a Sanitary and Phytosanitary (SPS) notification to the World Trade Organization (WTO).
-No WTO member has made a submission on this Application.
+No WTO Members made a submission.